commonsmachinery/blockhash-js/README.md

 Use in the browser
 -----
-To use this library in the browser, you can build it with Browserify with something like `browserify -r ./index:blockhash > blockhash.js`.
+To use this library in the browser, you can build it with Browserify with something like `browserify index.js --standalone blockhashjs > blockhash.js`

 Include it and `zlib.js` on your page:
 ```html